cascadiajs/cascadiajs-2019/src/shared/pages/cfp.md

 - <i class="fas fa-clock"></i> Talks are 25 minutes long with no Q&A following the talk.
 - <i class="fas fa-calendar-alt"></i>  CFP closes on <span class="exclaim">July 21, 2019</span>.
 - <i class="fas fa-plane-arrival"></i>  We cover all travel expenses and arrange for lodging for out of town speakers.
-- <i class="fas fa-user-hard-hat"></i>  You commit to work with us on the talk and practice it several times.
-- <i class="fas fa-hand-heart"></i>  We'll support and mentor you in whatever way you need!
+- <i class="fas fa-hand-heart"></i>  We provide support and mentorship for new speakers.

 Please review the information below before you submit to the CFP.